Billionaire Mark Cuban Is Betting Big On NFTs, Extends Buy And Hold Strategy

 With more than 208 million in paid memberships, Netflix raked in a record $7.1 billion in revenue during the March quarter.

-He beleives Netflix will be able to shake off its disappointing first-quarter subscriber growth figures and projections for the current quarter.
+He believes Netflix will be able to shake off its disappointing first-quarter subscriber growth figures and projections for the current quarter.
 He also believes that further post-earnings stock decline could create an opportunity for shareholders like himself.

 - Twitter (NYSE: TWTR)